 How can Alibaba be used?

-Now that you understand a little more about Alibaba, here is a quick guide on how you can get started using Alibaba.
+Now that you understand a little more about Alibaba, here is a quick guide on how you can get started using it.
 In this example, I will show you how to source and manufacture private label goods to sell on Amazon.

 Finding a product and manufacturer on Alibaba